ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.5.0/reference/big_set.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Big_set.add elt set` is a big set containing all the elements
+The call `add elt set` is a big set containing all the elements
     of the big set `set`, plus the element `elt`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Big_set.add(elt, set)` is a big set containing all the elements
+The call `add(elt, set)` is a big set containing all the elements
     of the big set `set`, plus the element `elt`.

 </Syntax>